2023 Most Popular Biochemistry & Biophysics Doctor's Degree Schools in Michigan

 Full Biochemistry, Biophysics & Molecular Biology at University of Michigan - Ann Arbor Report

-Out of the 5 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 2 spot on the list.
-Located in the small city of East Lansing, Michigan State is a public school with a very large student population.
+The in-demand doctor’s degree programs at Michigan State University helped the school earn the #2 place on this year’s ranking of the most popular biochemistry, biophysics and molecular biology schools in Michigan.
+Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.

 Women make up 50% of the biochemistry majors at the school.

 Out of the 5 schools in Michigan that were part of this year’s ranking, Michigan Technological University landed the # 3 spot on the list.
-Located in the town of Houghton, Michigan Tech is a public school with a moderately-sized student population.
+Located in the remote town of Houghton, Michigan Tech is a public college with a moderately-sized student population.

-Full Biochemistry, Biophysics & Molecular Biology at Michigan Technological University Report
+Full Biochemistry, Biophysics & Molecular Biology at Wayne State University Report

 Read full report on Biochemistry, Biophysics & Molecular Biology at Oakland University